 Carlos Mozer started his career with Flamengo in 1980.
 In Europe, he played for Benfica on two different spells and went to play with Marseille in between them.
 With Marseille, he reached the 1990-1991 European Cup Final.
 He later played in Japan at the end of his career.
-He was capped 32 times between 1983 and 1994.
+At the international level, he was capped 32 times between 1983 and 1994.
 He went to the 1990 World Cup Finals in Italy with Brazil.

 CB: Francisco Reyes (Paraguay)

-He started his career playing for Olimpia, winning the Primera División Paraguaya in 1962 and in 1965.
+Francisco Reyes started his career playing for Olimpia, winning the Primera División Paraguaya in 1962 and in 1965.
 Reyes joined Brazilian club Flamengo in 1967, helped the club to win the Campeonato Carioca in 1972, and left at the end of 1973.
 He retired while defending Olimpia, winning the Paraguayan League in his last season, in 1975.
-Capped 13 times.
+He was capped 13 times.

 CB: Rondinelli (Brazil)

 Rondinelli started his career playing for Flamengo, where he played 394 matches from 1974 to 1981.
 In 1978, he won the Placar's Campeonato Brasileiro Série A Bola de Prata award.
 After Flamengo, he played several clubs in Brazil.
 He was capped three times, but did not play against international teams.